catalyst-cooperative/catalystcoop-handbook/docs/catalyst_101.md

 **Notes:** Notes are private and only shared with the member and meeting facilitator.

 - Catalyst members participate in monthly check-in calls where they touch base on their annual goals and general feelings.
-These calls are intended to provide members with an outlet for expressing excitement or concern about anything going on.
+These calls are intended to help members keep track of their goals and make sure they are supported in achieving them.

 (monthly-financial-check-ins)=